Lay Member Workshops

 Monday, June 5

 These four learning sessions are available for lay members of annual conference during Clergy Session.
-Seating is limited and online registration is required by June 1.
-(Seating is based on room capacity; walk-ins will only be accommodated if seating is available.)
+Seating is limited.
+Online registration closed June 1.
+(Seating may be available based on room capacity and pre-registration; walk-ins will only be accommodated if seating is available.)

 Best Practices in Transformative Missional Engagement for the 21st Century

 Retooling for mission in the 21st Century is critical to successfully navigate a changing landscape both locally and globally.
 Explore best practices in engaging with the margins, re-imagine mission and evangelism as Missio Dei, and learn empowerment techniques based a mutuality model.
 Move from “mission to the margins” to “mission from the margins.”
 The paradigm shifting 50/50 partnership will equip your church to grow from short-term, needs-based charity to long-term, asset-based development.
 Transform your outreach ministries into disciple-making movements with long lasting impact.
 (Seating Capacity is 80.)
-Click Here to Register
+As of Friday, June 2 there are 33 openings.

 Presenter: Rev. Patrick Friday, Center for Mission Innovation at Global Ministries of the UMC, Atlanta, Georgia